• Skip to primary navigation

 Eggs

 These Paleo bagels contain eggs, which help bind the ingredients together.
-BUT, the eggs may be replaced with flax or chia eggs, making this an egg-free Paleo bagel recipe.
+BUT, the eggs may be replaced with flax or chia eggs, making this an egg-free paleo bagel recipe.

 Make one flax/chia egg by combining one tablespoon of ground flax/chia seed with three tablespoons of water.
 Note: if you are making this substitution, you will need additional water (a few more tablespoons) to get the right dough consistency.